Below you'll find answers links to some important pages for undergraduate music majors and minors, as well as commonly used forms.

 Students that have taken AP Music Theory in high school receive credit for MUS 116.

-Students giving degree recitals in Baird Recital Hall or Lippes Concert Hall that would like to have their recitals recorded by the Department of Music should print, complete, and submit a Recital Recording Request Form.
-The form must be submitted to the Slee Recording Studio mailbox in the Department of Music General Office (220 Baird Hall, Buffalo, NY 14260) at least two weeks in advance of the recital date in order to ensure recording of a recital.
+Students giving degree recitals (MusB or MM) in Baird Recital Hall or Lippes Concert Hall electing to have their recitals recorded by the Department of Music must complete, and submit a Recital Recording Request Form and process payment here.
+The Marketplace form and payment be submitted at least two weeks in advance of the recital date in order to ensure recording of a recital.

 Practice Rooms: Students involved in the Department of Music can reserve shared practice rooms on a semesterly basis.
 To reserve a practice room, students must complete and submit a form to Melinda during office hours.
 For more information, contact Melinda J. Wesolowski.